-- Since water is heavy, lifting the dinghy to drain its bilge may exceed the davit's load limit (1,000 lbs.) - Use extreme care when using the davit in rough weather or rough sea conditions as the load may start swinging
+- Since water is heavy, lifting the dinghy to drain its bilge may exceed the davit's load limit of 1,000 pounds. - Use extreme care when using the davit in rough weather or rough sea conditions as the load may start swinging.